-Courtenay Holden ACIEEM (Bachelor Arts degree and a Bachelor of Science (Hons First) degree) is an artist and conservation Senior Ecologist who has exhibited her abstract works in New Zealand, France, Canada and England.
+Courtenay Holden ACIEEM (Bachelor Arts degree and a Bachelor of Science (Hons First) degree) is an artist and Senior Ecologist who has exhibited her abstract works in New Zealand, France, Canada and England.
 During her travels, her range of work has expanded from contemporary abstract oil and mixed media on canvas to include delicate still life works in paint and drawings.

 During her travels Courtenay spent much time volunteering at various animal rescue and conservation projects with Archelon, the Sea Turtle Protection Society of Greece (Crete), the Wildlife Rescue Association of B.C.
 (Burnaby, Vancouver) and Muktuk Adventure Dog Sledding (Whitehorse, Yukon).
-Due to her continued interest in wildlife and the environment, in 2010 she embarked upon a science degree in wildlife conservation whilst continuing her volunteer work with Lincolnshire Dormouse Group and local Wildlife Trusts and starting her ecologist work.
+Due to her continued interest in wildlife and the environment, in 2010 she embarked upon a science degree in wildlife conservation whilst continuing her volunteer work with Nottinghamshire Dormouse Group and local Wildlife Trusts and starting her ecologist work.
 Human-wildlife interactions, issues and conservation research are her interests.

 Courtenay’s inspirations lie predominantly with mammals, but she is also fascinated by invertebrate insects, reptiles and amphibians.
 This can be seen in her still life works and studies of the natural world.
 Courtenay uses ink on paper or pencil on paper to accurately show the fine detail of flora and fauna from the British Isles and Europe.
 Each art piece is a signed, unique, original and never reproduced.
 As well as creating works from what she finds inspiring, she also has completed many commission pieces and is always open to suggestions for such works.